victorvalentee/mlops_workflow/README.md

 ## AWS Proposed Infrastructure

-As part of this exercise, I was asked to propose an AWS infrastructure that would be able to run this workflow as efficiently and cheap as possible, so I designed a diagram that pretty much sums this up.
+As part of this project, I propose an AWS infrastructure that would be able to run this workflow as efficiently and cheap as possible, so I designed a diagram that pretty much sums this up.

 ![AWS Infra](./notebook/notebook_images/AWS_infra.png)